 - Eat probiotic foods such as yogurt, or take a Lactobacillus acidophilus supplement.

-- Eat starchy foods such as plain rice, bread, and bananas; avoid spicy food for a while as well as acidic foods such as fruit.
+- Eat starchy foods such as plain rice, bread, and bananas; avoid spicy food for a while as well as acidic citric and fruits.

 - Learn how to avoid traveler's diarrhea in the first place.

-Loperamide should only be taken for TD only when absolutely necessary (i.e., you are going on a long bus journey).
-Anti-diarrhea tablets can extend recovery times by trapping bacteria in your gut rather than allowing it to pass.
+Loperamide (anti-diarrhea pills) should only be taken for TD when absolutely necessary (e.g., you are going on a long bus journey).
+Anti-diarrhea tablets can extend recovery time by trapping bacteria in your gut rather than allowing it to pass.

 Although rare, traveler's diarrhea can become serious.
 If TD persists for longer than a week or you are passing blood, antibiotics may be required.

 Unfortunately, the moment that you step off the long flight to Asia, you are at a disadvantage.
 Changing continents can disrupt circadian rhythms and result in fatigue, a weaker immune system, and even mild depression.

 Our bodies were never meant to be able to move as quickly as modern flight allows, so getting to sleep on time or eating when you're not hungry can be challenging for the first week of your trip.